28softwares/BackupDBee/README.md

 - Automated Backups: Schedule and automate backups to ensure your data is always protected without manual intervention.
 - Compression: Compress backups into zip files to save storage space and optimize transfer times.
 - Email Integration: Instantly send backup files directly to your inbox or designated recipients for easy access and archiving.
+- Get Notified: Receive email notifications for successful and failed backups to stay informed and take action as needed. (on Discord or Slack)

 ## Clone the project :